Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: Federated Training of NMoE

 where $q_i = \frac{|\mathcal{D}_i|}{\sum_{i=1}^N |\mathcal{D}_i|}$, and

+Here, $R_i$ refers to feature correlation matrix of local dataset in $i$-th client.
 Clients periodically share correlation matrices of data representations, in addition to model weights, which enables inter-client contrast of data samples, as well as intra-client contrast and contraction.
-Differential privacy (DP) \cite{dwork2006differential} protection is implemented to protect the privacy of shared correlation matrices.
+Differential privacy (DP) protection is implemented to protect the privacy of shared correlation matrices.
 A similar structure to FedCE is applied for the FedSC-based feature extractor.

-\textbf{Remark}: The feature extractor can leverage inter- and intra-client information to embed the original data into a more efficient latent space, which handles the data heterogeneity and reduces the communication overhead in the later training of gating networks.
-On the other hand, embedding the data can preserve data privacy without requiring common knowledge of efficient decoding, where additional technologies such as DP can be utilized to further protect the data privacy by latent vectors.
-In general, FedCE exhibits superior performance with sufficient and IID datasets, whereas FedSC performs more robustly in heterogeneous, non-IID data distributions.
+\textbf{Remark}: The FE can leverage inter- and intra-client information to embed the original data into a more efficient latent space, which handles the data heterogeneity and reduces the communication overhead in the later training of gating networks.
+However, embedding data can preserve data privacy without requiring common knowledge of efficient decoding, where additional technologies such as DP can be utilized to further protect the data privacy by latent vectors.